Residential Rehabilitation Matching Grant Program

 - Have a positive influence on other threatened or poorly maintained historic properties in the Hackleman Historic District; or

 - Help restore one of Albany’s most unique and/or historically significant resources, which are those that are eligible for the National Register individually.

 - Minimum Match: All grant projects require a 1:1 match.

-- For projects that require historic review, applications and fees must be submitted for approval (either by the Landmarks Advisory Commission (LAC), or staff, depending on the project) in conjunction with grant applications.
+- For projects that require historic review, applications and fees must be submitted for approval (either by the Landmarks Commission, or staff, depending on the project) in conjunction with grant applications.
 City staff may consider alternative arrangements with advance notice.
 All applicants seeking funding for projects requiring historic review are urged to notify the City of their intent to apply at the earliest opportunity.